(E. Black is a regular contributor to this site. Her full collection of articles may be found here.)

 Peoples Temple was formed by a man who proclaimed himself the true successor to the cause of Father Divine, and whose immediate audience of recruits were also inner city Blacks.
 The difference was that his largest core of support came from inner cities of the West Coast – Los Angeles and San Francisco – during the 1960s and 1970s, instead of the East Coast cities during the 1930s and 1940s that Divine had drawn from.
 Nevertheless, both men attracted people whose profile and background exhibited a similar range of psychological and trans-generational negative behavioral tendencies, who also were regular members of religious faiths, whether orthodox Christian churches or Black cults and sects of their day – including, for Peoples Temple, former members of the Peace Mission – and whose working histories were similar, even if divided by a generation.
 Like Father Divine, Jim Jones made broad admonitions to discourage smoking and drinking, and to promote positive personal and work behaviors.

 Their own perspectives for their spiritual roles were similar as well.
 Father Divine‘s 1936 Righteous Government Platform proclaimed: “I AM here for the common people.
 For the masses collectively and universally I stand.”
 Father Jones declared to his followers that he was their socialist worker God, and thus was there for the common people.
 The difference was more in language and tone.
-Jones employed a much coarser vocabulary and confrontational approach with his followers than Father Divine or his Peace Mission had ever dared to publically go.
+Jones employed a much coarser vocabulary and confrontational approach with his followers than Father Divine or his Peace Mission had ever dared to publicly go.

 This was especially true after the Temple’s migration to Guyana.
 Tapes recovered in Jonestown after the tragedy reveal more vulgarity and sexual references in conversation, not only by Jones but also by his followers.